PiKVM V3 HAT & pre-assembled quick start¶

 -

-Using Fahrenheit instead of Celsius on the OLED
+How to set up Fahrenheit on the OLED

 [root@pikvm ~]# mkdir -p /etc/systemd/system/kvmd-oled.service.d